johanWallgren/iMessage/README.md

 # iMessage
 Visualization of iMessages between two people

-We text in swedish, the only time this becomes an issue is when generating the word cloud, see Step 2.C.
+Data collected from messages in swedish, the only time this becomes an issue is when generating the word cloud, see Step 2.C.

 Code for R.